 The virtual program is accessible to anyone who is available during the program hours and has a valid status to study or work in Canada.
 In-person components of the program will be determined as COVID-19 restrictions for the summer of 2022 are clarified on a regional basis.
 If in-person attendance is required, travel bursaries may be available to eligible participants.

 Like different classes for the same course, each regional program of the AI4Good Lab offers participants the same value of education and opportunities for career advancement.

 In 2022, the regional programs will overlap virtually for the foundational components of the program which includes lectures, speakers, Industry Night, and the Alumni Soirée.

 The distinct identities of each program arise from the different people involved; each program is run by a different team, has its own distinct cohort of participants and TAs, and has some differences in the partners and mentors available to participants.
-The Montreal program is run by the AI4Good Lab headquarters, the Edmonton program is run in collaboration with Amii, and the Toronto program is run in collaboration with CIFAR.
+The Montreal program is run by the AI4Good Lab headquarters, the Edmonton program is run in collaboration with Amii, and the Toronto program is run in collaboration with Toronto Metropolitan University.

 Each regional program will run its own study and project groups, as well as some events such as Demo Day and social activities.
 These region-specific activities may be either virtual or in-person depending on the specific requirements of each region.

 The AI4Good Lab is a full-time commitment (6 to 8+ hours) that includes daily attendance at mandatory events and intensive studying and/or group work.
 In our experience, it is impossible to balance external responsibilities with full participation in the AI4Good Lab.
 If you are accepted and currently employed, we recommend receiving a leave of absence from your employer before accepting your spot.